cvvergara/vrprouting/doc/general/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These are corporate entities that have contributed developer time, hosting, or direct monetary funding to the vrpRouting project:
+These are corporate entities that have contributed developer time, hosting, or direct monetary funding to the pgOrtools project:

 - Georepublic
 - Leopark